 Black Friday is here with alleged savings as far as you can see, even in Canada?
-The claim is that even in Canada there will be amazing Black Friday sales?
-What happens if you don’t really want to buy anything?
-The entire Black Friday thing is getting out of control, and seems to be an excuse to entice folks to spend more darn money, whether they need to, or not!
-Just how many deluxe, left-handed, artisan cheese straighteners do you need?
+The claim is that even in Canada, there will be excellent Black Friday sales?
+What happens if you don’t want to buy anything?
+The entire Black Friday thing is getting out of control and seems to be an excuse to entice folks to spend more darn money, whether they need to or not!
+How many deluxe, left-handed, artisan cheese straighteners do you need?

 Don’t spend all your hard-earned cash on Friday either, because there are the Cyber Monday sales that will be astounding and eye-popping?
-Again, if you really have no reason to buy anything, or don’t need anything, why would you care?
+Again, if you have no reason to buy anything or don’t need anything, why would you care?

-I would like to propose a new day after American Thanksgiving and we should call it Regretful Tuesday, where folks look back on the orgy of spending and eating they have done, and they suddenly get a bad case of guilt?
+I want to propose a new day after American Thanksgiving, and we should call it Regretful Tuesday, where folks look back on the orgy of spending and eating they have done, and they suddenly get a bad case of guilt?
 My guess is that is precisely what does happen.

 Ottawa’s football team is in the Grey Cup for the first time since before I moved here.
-It truly will be a RedBlackGrey Cup.
+It indeed will be a RedBlackGrey Cup.
 Go RedBlackRenegadeRoughRiders!

 My Writings for Week Ending November 27th

-It was a buys week, as I got out 3 posts this week.
-It is not quite like my prodigious hay days when I used to pump out 5 posts a week, but better than usual:
+It was a busy week, as I got out three posts this week.
+It is not quite like my prodigious hay days when I used to pump out five posts a week, but better than usual:

 - Canadians Paid Even More For Food in October (4.1%) and things are not looking like they are getting any better in terms of Canadians trying to keep their families fed.
 Thanks to cheap gas (which we can’t drink) we continue to have a skewed view of inflation.